Threat Assessment Training for Law Enforcement, Security & Military

 3. Online course hosting.

 We can host your online training courses on a branded e-learning portal.

 We can help you transition your instructor-led courses to online.

 5. Training and consultation.

-Our team has a tremendous wealth of experience consulting with law enforcement military and security organizations to complete their mission.
+Our team has a tremendous wealth of experience and we can help with law enforcement training, military training and security training.
 We can help you too.

 Nathan Meehan Ph.D.

 Dr. Meehan led the JDLR Project research team while he was a Social Scientist at the United States Naval Research Laboratory’s (NRL) Adversarial Modeling Exploitation Office.
 At the NRL, he also successfully managed a variety of short- and long-term projects for the Department of Defense, the Department of Justice, and the Department of Homeland Security on topics ranging from crime analysis to the development of web-based research platforms for visual search.
 He earned his Ph.D. at the School of Criminal Justice at the State University of New York Albany.
 Dr. Meehan is also a Certified Law Enforcement Analyst and worked as the Lead Crime and Intelligence Analyst.
 As an analyst, he also assisted on an FBI Operation Safe Streets (OSS) Taskforce targeting violent gang members.
 Dr. Meehan has also instructed a variety of online and traditional undergraduate college course for SUNY Albany, Excelsior College, and the University of Maryland Center for the Study of Terrorism and Responses to Terrorism.